2023 Best Computer Science Bachelor's Degree Schools in Washington

 After completing their Bachelor's Degree, compsci graduates from UW Seattle carry an average student debtload of $18,015.
 This translates to an average monthly loan payment of $218, based on a 10-year repayment plan.

-You’ll join some of the best and brightest minds around you if you attend University of Washington - Bothell Campus.
-The school came in at #2 on this year’s Best Computer Science Bachelor’s Degree Schools in Washington list.
-Located in the large suburb of Bothell, UW Bothell is a public college with a moderately-sized student population.
+The excellent bachelor’s degree programs at University of Washington - Bothell Campus helped the school earn the #2 place on this year’s ranking of the best computer science schools in Washington.
+Located in the large suburb of Bothell, UW Bothell is a public school with a medium-sized student population.

 While working on their Bachelor's Degree, compsci majors at UW Bothell accumulate an average of around $18,015 in student debt.
 This translates to an average monthly loan payment of $218, based on a 10-year repayment plan.